heyarviind/jappievw.github.io/_posts/2018-10-16-four-reasons-to-automate-schema-changes.md

 ![Primitive method to keep track of database changes](/images/automating-schema-changes/old-method.jpg "Primitive method to keep track of database changes")

 Most of these challenges and issues can be overcome by automating the process of database changes.
 Why not treat the database schema as code, use a tool to apply the code to a database and have a delivery pipeline promote this to testing, acceptance and production environments?
-Just like we do for code:
+Just like we do for our software.

 In this post I'll explain four major reasons why this is important: